-One of the most exciting months in the garden, May brings an abundance of new flowers - with fresh blooms opening almost every time you step outside.
-Bluebells and the first flush of roses are among the most obvious signs of this time of year, while plants are rushing to flower and produce seeds.
+May is one of the most exciting months in the garden.
+It brings an abundance of new flowers, with fresh blooms opening almost every time you step outside.
+Bluebells (Hyacinthoides non-scripta) and the first flush of roses (Rosa) are among the most obvious signs of this time of year, while plants are rushing to flower and produce seeds.

-The garden is now at its freshest and most lush, and the air begins to buzz with birds and insects.

-So it's the perfect time to get outside and tackle those gardening tasks that make May so very special.
+The garden is now at its freshest and most lush, the air beginning to buzz with birds and insects.
+This makes May the perfect time to get outside and tackle those gardening tasks that make early summer so very special.

 Tools & materials required

 Summer wouldn't be complete without dazzling displays of flowers in containers and hanging baskets.
 So, from around the middle of May when the risk of frost has passed - or maybe a few weeks later if you live in the north of the country - start planting up outdoor containers and move all frost-tender bedding plants into the ground.